This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 WHAT IS BONIATO?

 Boniato is the lighter-skinned tuber cousin of sweet potatoes.
-I discovered it on a visit to Puerto Rico on a visit to my favorite restaurant there Jose Enrique's.
 It's not as sweet as sweet potato, and it's color and flavor are somewhere between a white potato and a sweet potato.
+Visually think - purple skin white flesh.

 It's less sweet because of its lower sugar content.
 Perhaps the most distinguishing aspect is its milder, chestnut like nutty flavor tones, which makes this mashed dish a great change-up!